 Why Agencies Often Win the Battle

-This is where the scales begin to tip in favour of the agency model for a lot of businesses.
+For many businesses, this is the moment when the agency model begins to gain traction.
 But if you step back from the emotion and really consider pure practicality, agencies get some surprisingly compelling benefits on the table that are very difficult to achieve inside.

-- Tried and Tested Systems and Processes: Have worked with hundreds of businesses in various industries.
+- Tried and Tested Systems and Processes: We have worked with hundreds of businesses across various industries.
 They’re able to identify an opportunity or a problem that even new in-house teams usually overlook.

-- Access to Premium Tools and Technologies: Tools and Technology cost money to use, hundreds if not thousands of dollars a month!
-Such tools are already in the arsenal of agencies and can be deployed most effectively by those best trained in their use.
+- Access to Premium Tools and Technologies: Tools and Technology cost money to use – hundreds if not thousands of dollars a month!
+Agencies already have these tools in their arsenal, and those best trained in their use can deploy them most effectively.

 - Quick Results: Established processes and experienced teams shorten the time to market over newly formed in-house teams.
 No months-long learning curve about your industry itself.